Coming This Summer: A new online project and permit application and tracking system!

 6. How is the public being informed about the project?

 DBI and Planning staff provide their respective Commissions and the public with regular updates on the project status through reports at Commission hearings and at DBI’s monthly Public Advisory Committee meetings.
-Once the site is live, the team also plans to promote this new tool via newspapers, radio, and social media, just to name a few.
+Once the site is live, the team also plans to promote the new system via newspapers, radio, and social media.

 7. What kind of Planning applications will be able to be submitted online?

 Preliminary Project Assessments, Environmental Evaluations, Certificates of Appropriateness, Permits to Alter, Shadow Studies, and applications for In-Kind Agreements.

 8. What kind of Building permits can be submitted online?

 Certain electrical and plumbing permits will be able to be issued online, as they are today.

 9. Who can use the online system to submit applications and permits?